CHEM Matters - August 17th-21st, 2020

 Is CHEM Matters for you?

-Generally, CHEM Matters aims to teach students basic fundamentals about chemistry problem solving that they’ll need for current and future CHEM courses.
+Generally, CHEM Matters aims to teach students basic fundamentals about chemistry problem solving that they’ll need for first-year and future CHEM courses.
 Some of this material will be review from high school, while some will tackle subjects and practices that will help students better conceptualize and solve problems in CHEM 1001/1002.
 Some of the broad topics that will be covered in CHEM Matters include:

 - Units: conversion between units, identifying and using SI units